-Gone are the days when LinkedIn was used as an online CV.
-Although many do utilise the platform for job searching, LinkedIn is used for:
+Gone are the days when LinkedIn was just an online CV.
+Although many do utilise the platform for job searching, they also use LinkedIn for:

 By engaging!
 A community can only thrive if its members engage.
-Engage through imparting knowledge and insights, educating, motivating and inspiring each other’s network through valuable content and Connecting with people!
+Engage by imparting knowledge and insights and educating, motivating and inspiring each other’s network through valuable content, and Connecting with people.

 You wouldn’t build a relationship with someone by never visiting them or never speaking to them, would you?
 Likewise, when you paid someone a visit you wouldn’t simply sit silence, would you?

 A good way to start building relationships, and to establish who has the makings of a relevant and beneficial Connection for you, is Viewing their Profile.
 A great first step is to see who is visiting you.